erikanfox/YouTube-8m-Classification/README.md

 3) Install required packages: `pip install -r requirements.txt`
 4) Download data (see information above)
 5) Preprocess/divide the data using the files found the `preprocessing` folder

-6) Run models using the files found in the `modeling` folder
+6) Run models using the files found in the `modeling` folder:
+    `frame-level.ipynb` runs our frame-level models
+    `video-level.ipynb` runs our video-level models

-7) Analyze results using the files found in the `metrics` folder
+7) Analyze results using the files found in the `metrics` folder:
+     `metrics.ipynb` generates ROC and precision-recall plots